agcdtmr/100DaysOfCloudDevOps/cloud-devops/day02/README.md

 # day02

-I want to run a virtual machine on my mac apple m2 for study purposes, specifically to to practice linux commands
+I want to run a virtual machine on my mac apple m2 for study purposes, specifically to practice linux commands

 ## Resources